AlexeyTripleA/dash-ui-kit/README.md

 Dash ui kit is a UI component library with TypeScript, TailwindCSS v4, and class-variance-authority (CVA) support.

+At the moment the library is in its initial stage and is actively developed.
+More components will be added soon and more detailed documentation will be written.

 ## ⚡ Quick Start

 ### Installation